XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 We continue to evaluate the performance of utilizing multiple SQL generators to obtain multiple candidate SQL queries.
 Figure \ref{fig:expr1} (a) presents the comparison of various candidate generation methods to highlight the superiority of our multiple fine-tuned models and multi-generator ensemble approach.
 Here, we follow the calculations of upper-bound and lower-bound performance as described in \cite{chasesql}.
 The ICL-Temp indicates the results obtained using GPT-4o with different sampling temperatures, which, as anticipated, exhibit lower candidate diversity and accuracy in the selected outputs.
 The FT-Temp refers to the candidates generated by our fine-tuned generator with different sampling temperatures, which demonstrate higher accuracy than ICL-Temp but similarly lack good diversity.
 The ICL-Prompt represents candidates generated by GPT-4o using different example selection prompts.
 Compared to the first two methods, ICL-Prompt shows improvements in both upper-bound and selection accuracy; however, the model's sensitivity to the prompts results in a lower-bound performance.
 The Multi-FT refers to the candidates generated from our multiple fine-tuned models with distinct generation advantages.
 The fine-tuned generation models employed in this method achieve high accuracy, and the generated SQL queries also demonstrate considerable diversity, effectively balancing the relationship between lower and upper bounds.
 This results in an approximate 2\% accuracy improvement over ICL-Prompt.
 Furthermore, the best method we explored (i.e., the last one) incorporates an ICL-based generation method alongside our multiple fine-tuned models.
 This integration allows us to maintain high-quality generation while further enhancing diversity.

-Figure \ref{fig:expr1} (b) illustrates the performance of our multi-generator ensemble approach varying with the number of candidates.
+Figure \ref{fig:expr1} (b) illustrates the performance of our multi-generator ensemble approach as a function of the number of candidates.
+As these candidates are sampled from our pool of distinct generators, this analysis serves as a proxy for evaluating the impact of the number of generators.
 The results for different numbers of candidates are obtained through multiple random samplings from the candidate pool of five SQL generators.
 As the number of candidates increases, the candidate space exhibits greater diversity, leading to a higher upper-bound; at $p_l=10$, this upper-bound reaches 82.2\%, showing significant potential.
 However, the lower-bound also decreases considerably, which indicates that the selection process becomes crucial.
 Therefore, we explore an enhanced SQL selection method tailored for scenarios involving multiple candidates.
+For a more direct and comprehensive analysis of the interaction between the number of generators and the Schema Filter iterations, please refer to the detailed study in Appendix IV.A.

+In summary, the experiments in this section demonstrate that a multi-generator approach significantly outperforms single-generator, as well as simple sampling or multi-prompt methods.
+The success of this paradigm relies on both the quantity and, crucially, the diversity of the generators.
+While the multi-task strategy (Section \ref{sec:E_single_gen}) enhances the quality of each individual generator, it is our multi-format training strategy that is specifically designed to induce the structural and stylistic diversity across the ensemble.
+To rigorously quantify the individual and synergistic contributions of these two strategies, a comprehensive, decoupled ablation study is provided in Appendix IV.B.
+The results therein confirm that the quality-enhancing multi-task strategy and the diversity-inducing multi-format strategy provide complementary benefits, validating our overall fine-tuning methodology.